patrickhaug/rvv-website-proxy/README.md

 Pages tagged as `navigation:force-show` will always be displayed on the navigation.
 `navigation:force-show` should only be used if an editor wishes to display a page that is also marked as private (`access:private` tag).

+Pages tagged as `navigation:contact-page` will be displayed on the top right corner of the navigation.